Moon landing conspiracy theories: Technology used by NASA

-The digital technology on Earth during the time of the Moon landings was just in its infancy.
+Digital technology was in its infancy during the time of the Moon landings.
 The astronauts had relied on computers to aid in the Moon missions.
 The Apollo Guidance Computer was on the Lunar Module and the command and service module.
 Many computers at the time were very large despite poor specs.
-For example, in 1973, one year after the final Moon landing, the Xerox Alto was released.
+For example, the Xerox Alto was released in 1973, one year after the final Moon landing.
 This computer had 96kB of memory.
-Most personal computers as of 2019, use 50,000–100,000 times this amount of RAM.
-Conspiracy theorists claim that the computers during the time of the Moon landings would not have been advanced enough to allow for human space travel to the Moon and back; they similarly claim that other contemporary technology (radio transmission, radar, and other instrumentation) was likewise insufficient for the task.
+Most personal computers as of 2019 use 50,000 to 100,000 times this amount of RAM.
+Conspiracy theorists claim that the computers during the time of the Moon landings would not have been advanced enough to enable space travel to the Moon and back; they similarly claim that other contemporaneous technology (radio transmission, radar, and other instrumentation) was likewise insufficient for the task.

 Deaths of NASA personnel

 In a televised program about the Moon-landing hoax allegations, Fox Entertainment Group listed the deaths of ten astronauts and two civilians related to the crewed spaceflight program as part of an alleged cover-up.